 January and February are higher than average contribution months for me.
 I bump my 401k contributions to get a head start on eventually maxing it out.

 I can’t max it out early as I’d miss out on my employer contributions by doing so.
 However, I do like to front load the 401k a little bit if I can.

 I shoud also be getting my bonus soon – potentially by the time the next update comes around.
 That’ll be a big(ish) contribution to my 401k that should help drive this number higher next month.

 Cash makes up 8.16% of my overall portfolio now so no real change from last month.

 Let’s take a look at my asset allocation.

 I think things are looking good right now on the asset allocation front.

-My international equities were a bit lacking last month and the goal was to get those back in line via contributions which worked rather well as they’re both right on top of the target.
+My international equities were a bit behind last month.
+The goal was to get those back in line via contributions which worked rather well as they’re both right on top of the target.

-There are still a couple of areas that are either a bit too high or a bit too low but I can remedy those with future contributions rather easily.
+There are still a couple of areas that are either a bit too high or a bit too low.
+I can remedy those with future contributions rather easily.

 Here’s the breakdown of each asset class versus its target this month.